-A Weatherford College faculty person will visit the student once per week to assess progress, work with the student on skills as needed, discuss weekly visitation initiatives, and talk to the clinical staff regarding the student's progress.
+A Weatherford College faculty person will visit the student once per week for at least three weeks of the 4-5 week rotation period to assess progress, work with the student on skills as needed, discuss weekly visitation initiatives, and talk to the clinical staff regarding the student's progress.
 In certain cases when a weekly visit is not possible, the student will be contacted by face-time for a visit, and is seen in person the following week by their WC clinical instructor.